 Diet / Feeding

-Each egg-clutch is composed on average from 12 to 36 eggs, but it can be as many as 100 eggs.
+Each egg-clutch is composed on average of 12 to 36 eggs, but it can be as many as 100 eggs.
+The Burmese python hatchlings measure anywhere from 18 to 29 inches long and weigh around 4 ounces.
 These snakes reach their sexual maturity at about two or three years old.

 Conservation / Threats